Ipstenu/dreamspeed/readme.txt

 <strong>Why aren't my images found?</strong>

 Check if they're failing on the CDN alias, but they do work at the objects.dreamhost.com URL.
 If so, you somehow goofed your permissions.
 You have to go into the DreamObjects editor and set permissions from PRIVATE to PUBLIC.
 This happens usually because the bucket was private when you made it.

+<strong>I viewed source and the srcset images are all local.
+Why is this happening?</strong>

+There are weird issues with srcset.
+Basically it's impossible to be 100% sure that all the media is uploaded to the CDN, so auto-generating the srcset URLs is very tricky.
+This is being tracked in [Github Issue #20](https://github.com/Ipstenu/dreamspeed/issues/20)

 == Screenshots ==